rjabhi123/Data-Science-FIFA19-Blog-Post/README.md

 # Installation

-This Project require Numpy,Pandas,Matplotlib and Scikitlearn which we will get by installing Anaconda.
+This Project require Numpy,Pandas,Matplotlib and Scikitlearn which we will get by installing Anaconda with Python 3.